bluke93/php-product-exporter/readme.md

 ## Disclaimer

-This is just a simple and minimal script to deal with some tailored necessities for a freelance client of mine.
+This is a simple and minimal script designed to address specific needs for a freelance client.
+It was created to work alongside a cron job, automating a process that WordPress and its plugins couldn't fully handle.
-In the specific: was something to attach to a cronjob and do the process everyday for the new products where wordpress and his plugins couldn't.

 ### Scenario

-For example: The user created a new product or a new product variant on the main PIM software, PIM software exposed to APIs to allow multicanal distribution of the information.
-This script retrieves the data from the APIs response, checks the difference between the previous files (if any) and adds what's new or patched from the PIM.
-This retrieved and remapped data is stored inside a CSV file.
-The a user, by hand, needed to insert some specifc data in custom columns in some cases that are not retrievable from the PIM and wanna mass insert instead of doing it 1 by 1 in wordpress (there is not a real rule or criteria, that's why is not possible to automatise it).
-The CSV so gets updated/completed with the missing data and kept inside a specific folder where a cronjob, every start of the day, reads from it and bulk uploads all the new data into the database and make it available in woocommerce products list.
+The client manages products through a PIM (Product Information Management) software that exposes data via APIs for multichannel distribution.
+Whenever a new product or variant is created in the PIM, this script retrieves the latest data from the API response, compares it with previous records (if available), and updates a CSV file with any new or modified entries.

+However, some product information cannot be automatically retrieved from the PIM and must be manually added.
+Since there's no fixed rule or pattern for this missing data, the user manually updates the CSV instead of editing each product one by one in WordPress.

+Once completed, the CSV is stored in a designated folder.
+A cron job runs daily, reading the file and performing a bulk upload of the new data into the database, making the products available in the WooCommerce catalog.